The Best Movies Of 2024 That We’re Excited For

 A new year always feels like a clean slate — a symbolic reset where we give ourselves permission to (try to) forget the disappointments of the last 365 days, while moving forward with a renewed perspective.
 Sometimes that pans out, sometimes it doesn’t.
 But something that is guaranteed?
 A calendar full of new movies debuting every weekend — titles that are set to entertain us, fade from our collective memories, become global obsessions, or even earn a hard-fought place in our curated lists of personal favourites.

 2024 promises a host of new films that will have people turning to their group chats to discuss every detail.
 There are musicals (one of which is a remake of an already iconic film), long-awaited sequels, and the latest efforts from award-winning filmmakers.
-So let’s look ahead to discover some of the most anticipated movies expected to be coming soon in a theater near you.
+So let’s look ahead to discover some of the most anticipated movies expected to be coming soon to a theatre near you.

 AdvertisementADVERTISEMENT